Wichtiger Hinweis

 The legal regulations, the contents of the KWP and the funding opportunities are not always easy to understand.
 We would therefore like to provide you with the best possible support in making good and sustainable decisions about your building heating.

-1. free and individual advice on all aspects of energy efficiency and building heating: municipal energy consultants or the energy advice center of the municipal utility company
+1. free and individual advice on all aspects of your building: municipal energy advice or energy advice center of the municipal utilities

-2. questions about specific heating networks: Erlanger Stadtwerke (ESTW)
+2. questions about specific heating networks: Stadtwerke energy advice center or by email to waermewende@estw.de

-3. general questions on municipal heat planning: heat transition coordination at waermewende@stadt.erlangen.de
+3. General questions about municipal heat planning: Heat transition coordination at waermewende@stadt.erlangen.de

-4. citizens' dialog in February 2026 on the topic of KWP: presentations
+4. presentations at the citizens' dialog in February 2026 on the topic of KWP

 Further information on municipal heat planning